gazelle93/Depedency-Graph-Attention-Networks/README.md

 # Overview
 - Graph Attention Networks (GAT) represents a given graph leveraging masked self-attention layer.
-This project aims to develop dependency-graph-attention-networks in order to represent the dependency relations of each word from given text utilizing masked self-attention.
+This project aims to implement pytorch dependency-graph-attention-networks in order to represent the dependency relations of each word from given text utilizing masked self-attention.
 The output of the dependency-graph-attention-networks is the token-level representation of the sum of the token and its dependency.

 # Brief description
 - DepGCN.py